okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 1. Register your service's endpoint with Okta.
 You can do this in Admin Console by going to **Workflow > Inline Hooks** and clicking **Add Inline Hook**.
 Alternatively, you can do this using a REST API call by making a `POST` request to `/api/v1/inlineHooks`; see [Inline Hooks Management API](/docs/reference/api/inline-hooks/) for information.

 1. Associate the endpoint with a particular Okta process flow.
-How to do this varies by inline hook type.
+How to do this varies by Inline Hook type.

+The total number of Inline Hooks you can create in an Okta org is limited to 10.
+That is a combined total for any combination of Inline Hook types.

-For more information on implementing inline hooks, see the documentation for specific inline hook types linked to in [Currently-Supported Types](#currently-supported-types).
+For more information on implementing Inline Hooks, see the documentation for specific Inline Hook types linked to in [Currently-Supported Types](#currently-supported-types).